rohnns/eeg-seizure-detection/README.md

 - **Preprocessing** rejects recordings with an incompatible montage before any signal processing happens, then filters and normalizes what remains.
 - **Segmentation** converts each accepted recording into a sequence of fixed-length, labeled windows — the unit every downstream model and metric operates on.
-- **Feature extraction** reduces each window from raw multichannel time series to a fixed-size numeric vector, independently verified against the underlying per-channel formulas.
+- **Feature extraction** reduces each window from raw multichannel time series to a fixed-size numeric vector, computes a fixed-size feature vector using per-channel time- and frequency-domain descriptors.
 - **Patient-wise split** is what makes the following stage's metrics trustworthy as an estimate of new-patient performance.
 - **Model training** fits three models with different, algorithm-appropriate approaches to the same class imbalance.
 - **Evaluation** applies one standardized metric schema and one set of plots to every model, so results are directly comparable.